What it means to be a Church of England School

 - We help pupils to build confidence, independence and self-esteem through ‘Courage’.

 - At Bentley CE Primary School we encourage our pupils to ‘aim high’ and in doing so to take courage in the face of adversity.

 - Courage requires hope and that hope is based on the enduring nature of God’s love and faithfulness.

 - Courage describes how we should act as people in the world.

 “How good and pleasant it is for brothers and sisters to dwell together in unity.”
 Psalm 133:1

-- Our school welcomes all children and families of different faiths and none, and we teach pupils to value and be respectful of differences.
+- Our school works in unison with all our families, those of different faiths and none, and we teach pupils to value and be respectful of differences.

 - Our goal as a community is to emulate Jesus' example; we aspire to be more like Jesus, so we can inspire others to seek the truth and love.

 - Community spirit and encouragement go hand in hand.
 This is a simple, but profound lesson within the Bible.